Halle Bailey’s Boyfriend DDG Reveals Snippets Of Her Baby Bump In Recent Vlog

 Halle Bailey and boyfriend DDG are still celebrating being new parents!
-On Saturday, January 6, the 23 year singer and actress put all public speculation to rest when she announced that she had welcomed her first baby with her 26 year old boo.
+On Saturday, Jan.
+6, the 23-year-old singer and actress put all public speculation to rest when she announced that she had welcomed her first baby with her 26-year-old boo.

 In a sweet Instagram post, Bailey revealed their son Halo to the world.
 The post featured a sweet photo of her manicured hand as she held her son’s hand.
 Although baby Halo’s face wasn’t visible in the photo, fans did get a glimpse of the baby’s gold bracelet that featured his name etched onto it.